 I was honored to have images from my Lotus Pond Project selected to be included in Black and White Photography, Issue 275, February 2023.

-“Nature’s Cup #1” was selected for inclusion in the 2021 edition of the Our Magnificent Planet.
+My image “Nature’s Cup #1” was selected for inclusion in the 2021 edition of the Our Magnificent Planet.

-Images from my Lotus Pond Project selected for inclusion in LensWork magazine, issue #157, February 2022
+I was honored the have images from my Lotus Pond Project selected for inclusion in LensWork magazine, issue #157, February 2022

 A selection of images from my Lotus Project were selected for an Honorable Mention in the 2022 Monovision Awards.